drainpip/shaneis.me-v2/content/blog/implementation-details-2/index.md

 <!-- CODE BLOCK - END -->
 <!-- prettier-ignore-end -->

-Note: Any time you make changes to Gatsby's config you'll need to restart `gatsby develop` to see the results.
+Note: Any time you make changes to Gatsby’s config you’ll need to restart `gatsby develop` to see the results.

-When the site is up and running, you'll be able to go to [localhost:8000/hello-world/](http://localhost:8000/hello-world/) and see your first blog post in action!
+When the site is up and running, you’ll be able to go to [localhost:8000/hello-world/](http://localhost:8000/hello-world/) and see your first blog post in action!

 All you need to do to get a new blog post up and running is add a new folder with `index.md` inside.
-Follow the "frontmatter" format, and you'll be off to the races.
-In the next installment, we will get all the tiny details in place that make a modern blog easier to read - see you there!
+Follow the “frontmatter” format, and you’ll be off to the races.
+In the next installment, we will get all the tiny details in place that make a modern blog easier to read — see you there!